Abraham Lincoln: Secession and inauguration

-Lincoln was mocked by opposition papers falsely claiming that he sneaked into Washington in disguise after the 1860 election.

-Due to secessionist plots, careful attention was paid to Lincoln's security and to the train he took to Washington.
+Due to secessionist plots, careful attention was paid to Lincoln's security and the train he took to Washington.
 The president-elect evaded suspected assassins in Baltimore.
 He traveled in disguise, wearing a soft felt hat instead of his customary stovepipe hat and draping an overcoat over his shoulders while hunching to conceal his height.
 On February 23, 1861, he arrived in Washington, D.C., which was placed under military guard.
 Many in the opposition press criticized his secretive journey; opposition newspapers mocked Lincoln with caricatures showing him sneaking into the capital.
 Lincoln directed his inaugural address to the South, proclaiming once again that he had no inclination to abolish slavery in the Southern states:

 Apprehension seems to exist among the people of the Southern States, that by the accession of a Republican Administration, their property, and their peace, and personal security, are to be endangered.
 There has never been any reasonable cause for such apprehension.
 Indeed, the most ample evidence to the contrary has all the while existed, and been open to their inspection.
 It is found in nearly all the published speeches of him who now addresses you.
 I do but quote from one of those speeches when I declare that "I have no purpose, directly or indirectly, to interfere with the institution of slavery in the States where it exists.
 I believe I have no lawful right to do so, and I have no inclination to do so."